Home Energy Rebates

 Minnesota timeline

-Mid 2023 – received DOE funds for program planning
+Mid 2023 – Commerce received DOE funds and begins program planning and design.

-Late 2024 – submit program application to DOE
+Late 2024 – Commerce submitted HEAR program application to DOE.

-Late 2024 – DOE approves program and awards funds
+Late 2024 – DOE approved HEAR program and awarded funds.

 What can you do now?

-If your home needs urgent energy efficiency upgrades now, there are many opportunities available today.
-Commerce encourages you to evaluate whether you qualify for existing state programs to help you save money on your energy bills.
-You can also search for federal tax credits or other state incentives for renewable energy or energy efficiency updates available now.
+If your home needs urgent energy efficiency upgrades now, there are many options available today.
+The first step is to evaluate if you qualify for existing state programs to help save money on your energy bills.
+Second, search for federal tax credits and other state incentives for renewable energy or energy efficiency updates available now.

-If you're planning future energy upgrades in your home, you can learn about what homeowners and renters can do to make your home more efficient.
+If you're planning future energy upgrades in your home or rental, learn about what you can do to make your home more efficient:

-• Home Energy Guide - offers practical information on ways to improve your home’s performance
+- Home Energy Guide - offers practical ideas to improve your home’s energy use

 Contact residential.rebates.comm@state.mn.us with questions.